thaibahung/DataVisualization-Project/README.md

 ## 3. Research Questions

 ### Question 1: Which team playstyle is the least attractive?
+#### Objective:
+We want to get the team with the least attractive playstyle so that we know matches having that team will less likely to have viewers.

 #### Variables Involved:
 - **FTHG, FTAG:** Full-time goals scored by home and away teams (measuring offensive capability).
 - **FTR:** Full-time result (Win/Loss/Draw) to determine points earned.